FredHermann/tavel-screening/README.md

 # Dr. Tavel Screening Environment
-This repo is setup based upon the example avialable here: https://github.com/aws-samples/aws-sam-github-actions-example/tree/main
+This repo is setup based upon the example available here: https://github.com/aws-samples/aws-sam-github-actions-example/tree/main

 # The Test
 This test is designed to be open ended and does not have any specific tasks.
 The main goal is to test your instincts of how to improve existing systems.
 You can bring up anything you don't like or would change about this repo.
 This includes (but is not limited to):